xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+A female comedian has Chinese men up in arms.

+Knave, punk, hooligan, gangster, blackguard, rogue, scamp The way Hemingway used his loss to his advantage—the way he turned the impediment to action into the impetus for action.

+The conduct of Cato was applauded by his contemporaries and has been admired by history.
+No, he killed himself out of spleen and despair.
+His death was the weakness of a great soul, the error of a stoic, a blot on his life.

+nasal, nostril, sinus.

+> If you’re going to serve us a pile of dog shit on a plate, tell us it’s a turd.
+Don’t try to tell us it’s a sandwich.

+You may decide it's best to **hold off** on voicing your opinion.
+**All in all**, Apple’s business was relatively flat. iPhone sales were up 6% but flat for the fiscal year;

+The family is a **microcosm** of society.
+The race turned into a **microcosm** of the presidential race.
+Allred claimed Cruz was a threat to democracy.
+And Cruz **likened** Allred to the top of the Democratic ticket.
+Cruz **held off** another well-funded challenger in 2018, when he beat then-Rep. Beto O'Rourke by about 200,000 votes.
+In many ways, the **ecstatic** reaction to Harris is simply a reflection of the fact that she is so clearly trying.
+**full-throated** endorsement of Harris.
+That side is with Kamala Harris.
+It certainly makes for some strange **bedfellows** on the sort of policy disagreements most U.S. elections are waged over.

+**gunk, gooey, gook, slimy, goo**
+I will never forgive or forget Trump’s shameful **desecration** of our democratic ideals in 2020.
+But his attempt to overturn the 2020 election — **ham-fisted**, idiotic, and failed though it thankfully was — was and will always be worse.
+We can **lament** our situation.
+We can analyze how we got here.
+We can try to learn lessons from what has happened.
+We have to do all these things.
+**Paradoxically**, however, Trump’s reckless **venality** is a reason for hope.
+Trump has the soul of a fascist but the mind of a **disordered child**.
+Trump’s victory is a **grim day** for the United States and for democracies around the world.
+You have every right to be **appalled**, **saddened**, shocked, and frightened.
+Soon, however, you should **dust yourself off**, square your shoulders, and take a deep breath.
+Americans who care about democracy have work to do.
+Trump winning in 2016 was like a **trapdoor** we didn’t even know existed opening suddenly under our feet.
+This is going to be bad.
+But we shouldn’t be **concussed** like we were in 2016.
+**sobering reality**.

+Sen. Ted Cruz handily defeated Democratic Rep. Colin Allred to win a third term in the U.S. Senate.

+**surmount** difficulties.
+The house was **surmounted** by a tall chimney.
+**surmounted vs overcome**
+He shows great **discernment** in his choice of friends.
+We're coming back.
+It's a **snafu**, that's all.

+**Sullying** the reputation of this beautiful girl.

+Volkswagen’s **woes** illustrate Germany’s creeping deindustrialisation.
+Space may be worse for humans than thought. - Why going into orbit sends cells **haywire**.

 It's not just all **sunshine and rainbows**.
 The banks should have been more **circumspect** in their dealings.
 Dannay and Lee remained **circumspect** about their writing methods.